-Across Texas, cities are investing in workforce development in collaboration with higher education institutions.
+Across Texas, cities are investing in workforce development facility design in collaboration with higher education institutions.
 Voters approved a $770M bond for Austin Community College in 2022.
 In San Antonio, the Alamo Colleges District is proposing a $987 million bond for the May 2025 ballot.
 Workforce development facilities are essential for preparing individuals for high-demand careers in healthcare, technology, and manufacturing.
-These facilities provide hands-on training and education, equipping workers with the necessary skills for these highly paid careers.
+They provide hands-on training and education, equipping workers with the practical skills required for success in today’s competitive job market.

 Planning or designing a workforce development facility?
-Here’s a few things to keep in mind:
+Here are a few key considerations to keep in mind:

 Workforce development programs cater to diverse industries, each with unique requirements.
-Understanding these needs is crucial for designing the spaces and systems that support effective training environments.
+A strong workforce development facility design begins with a clear understanding of these needs to ensure that training spaces and building systems support effective, adaptable learning environments.

 Healthcare programs require specialized simulation labs for nursing skills practice, while technology and manufacturing programs need workshops and production spaces, and the use of any particular space may change over time.
 Flexibility is key, as spaces should accommodate various training activities and be easily reconfigured as program needs evolve.
 As Thomas Watson, Principal of Building MEP, emphasized, “It’s not if the programming will change, but when.”
 In the design of the Del Mar College Workforce Development Center, Thomas and the Cleary Zimmermann design team planned for future demonstrations in the lab spaces, making the MEP systems adaptable to future programmatic changes.